kluete/adag/README.md

 * this is compiling with gcc 8.3

+## What Worked

+* preventing DAG loops
+* spreading out DAG nodes

+## What Didn't Work

+* preventing a node edge to be traversed more than once.
+With both fanning and merging, it is possible for a path (A) to split into two paths (B1 and B2), each traversing whatever unrelate nodes for a little while and then remerge into the same single node (C).
+Whatever happens downstream of that remerged node (C) will be executed twice.
+On a large-enough DAG (with a million nodes, say), these "reconvergences" can lead to exponential complexity and CPU cost.

+## What I Wrote Off

+* on the fly core-hopping whenever a path fanned out.
+With large enough payloads, this would have resulted in major slowdowns due to cache flushes -- both on fanning out and remerging.
+Either way, idle CPU cores are mostly valuable in energy-sensitive environments like smartphones, not in back-end data-intensive calculations.

 ## What alternatives I would have considered if given more time

 * Chris Kohlhoff's [executors](https://github.com/executors/executors), whose integration into ISO C++ has been postponed to after C++ 20.
 Kohlhoff wrote ASIO, so he knows his stuff.